 One of the things you might notice on the list above of requirements for application to ABA-approved law schools are the initials “CAS.”
 This stands for the LSAC’s Credential Assembly Service, and virtually all ABA-approved law schools require that you use this service when applying for enrollment.

 The CAS helps you to organize your credentials and streamlines the application process for applicants and law schools.
 Using the online account that you created with the LSAC when you signed up for the LSAT, you can upload college transcripts, writing samples, letters of recommendation, and other necessary documents.
 The CAS will gather these documents and compile a brief summary of the undergraduate institutions you attended.
 The CAS then creates law school report(s) and sends them electronically to the law schools to which you apply (electronic applications to ABA-approved law schools are also submitted through the CAS).

 The Colorado Supreme Court Board of Law Examiners has ruled that, in order to take the examination to become a member of the bar, you should have graduated with your first professional law degree from an ABA-accredited law school.
 (There are rules for graduates from unaccredited or foreign law schools, which will be discussed later).
-The ABA-LSAC Official Guide to ABA-Approved Law Schools lists ABA-approved law schools in the United States.
+ABA-approved law schools in the United States are listed here.
 Under the Board’s rules, you need not graduate from an ABA-approved law school in Colorado, as long as the school is ABA-approved and in the United States, its territories, or Canada.

 ABA-Accredited Law Schools in Colorado

 Two law schools in Colorado hold ABA approval as of 2018: